Haelle/oh_my_zsh/README.md

 An Ansible role to install oh-my-zsh with few plugins.

 This role install Meslo LGS NF fonts for PowerLevel10k, run `p10k configure` in the terminal to configure the prompt (it should run automatically)

 ## Usages

 - Navi with `<Ctrl+G>`
 - fzf alias to vim: `vfzf`
+- `Ctrl-u` : clear current prompt

 ## Role Variables